• Skip to primary navigation

 Sugar-free unsweetened apple sauce with cinnamon in a bowl with Granny Smith apples and cinnamon sticks.

 We always keep some homemade apple sauce in the refrigerator.
 We love it mixed with oatmeal or Greek yogurt for breakfast or on top of vanilla bean ice cream for dessert.
 It can also be enjoyed with savory dishes, like latkes and pork chops.
 We also use when we bake as a butter or oil replacement.
-If you are looking for a richer apple spread, check out our Easy Cinnamon Apple Curd.
+If you are looking for a richer apple spread, check out our Cinnamon Apple Curd.

 Homemade applesauce is easily customizable.
 It can be sweetened with date sugar, honey, sugar, or your favorite sweetener.
 The taste can also be adjusted with spices, like pumpkin pie spice, nutmeg, vanilla extract, and more.